GerritCodeReview/plugins_its-rtc/src/main/resources/Documentation/config.md

 to have full control of the output pipe to RTC and the propagation of the Change events to the associated issues in a high-loaded production environment.

-All settings are defined in gerrit.config under the same [rtc] section.
+All settings are defined in gerrit.config under the same [its-rtc] section.
 See below the list of the most important parameters and their associated meaning.

 `sslVerify`